Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Object Functions.md

 - `name` - The specified name of the animation to use.
 - `prefix` - The prefix name inside the `xml` file to be played.
 - `frames` - The indices indicating what animation frames to play in what order; Example: `1, 2, 3`.
-- `framerate` - The speed in frames per second that the animation should play at; Defualt is: `24`.
+- `framerate` - The speed in frames per second that the animation should play at; Default is: `24`.

 ### addOffset(obj:String, anim:String, x:Float, y:Float)
 Adds a new offset value on each animation.